nextflow-io/nextflow/docs/vscode.md

 `nextflow.java.home`
 : Specifies the folder path to the JDK.
 Use this setting if the extension cannot find Java automatically.

-`nextflow.suppressFutureWarnings`
+`nextflow.paranoidWarnings`
-: Hide warnings for future changes, deprecations, and removals.
+: Enable additional warnings for things like future deprecations, discouraged patterns, and so on.

 ## Language server